webpack/tapable/README.md

 any applyPluginsWaterfallWhileCond(name: string, init: any, cond: function, args: any...)
 ```

 Synchronous applies all registered handers for `name`.
 The handler functions are called with the return value of the previous handler and all args.
 For the first handler `init` is used.  `cond` will be called with `init`/return value of the previous handler before the first/next handler is called; if it returns falsey, no more handlers will be applied and the current value will be returned.
 Otherwise the return value of the very last handler will be returned.
-This can be used to create plugins that filter the application of other plugins.
+This can be used to create plugins that filter the application of other plugins.  `cond` defaults to the identity function (but must be provided if any additonal args are to be given).

 ### applyPluginsAsync